Bengal Sultanate: Chalukya and Bhoi dynasty

-Orissa was also conquered again by Sulaiman Khan Karrani and Orissa was annexed into the Bengal Sultanate in 1568.
+Orissa was also conquered again by Sulaiman Khan Karrani, and Orissa was annexed into the Bengal Sultanate in 1568.
 The Chalukya dynasty and Mughal Empire forged a close alliance through Akbar and his increasing desire to annex Bengal.
-Akbar and Mukunda Deva the ruler of the Chalukya dynasty exchanged many gifts in the hopes of defeating Bengal.
-However the Bhoi dynasty and Chalukya dynasty were defeated leading to Bengali sovereignty over Orissa.
+Akbar and Mukunda Deva, the ruler of the Chalukya dynasty, exchanged many gifts in the hopes of defeating Bengal.
+However, the Bhoi dynasty and Chalukya dynasty were defeated, leading to Bengali sovereignty over Orissa.

 Campaigns in Nepal

-Shamsuddin Ilyas Shah was the first Sultan of the Bengal and unified the three city-states into what is now known as the Bengal Sultanate.
+Shamsuddin Ilyas Shah was the first sultan of Bengal and unified the three city-states into what is now known as the Bengal Sultanate.
 He was the first to lead a Muslim army into Nepal.
-He began his expedition with the occupation of Tirhut which he divided into north and south.
-Ilyas kept the southern part for himself stretching from Begusarai to Nepal Terai and restored the northern part of Tirhut, north of the Budhi Gandaki River to the ruler of the Oiniwar dynasty, Raja Kameshwar.
+He began his expedition with the occupation of Tirhut, which he divided into north and south.
+Ilyas kept the southern part for himself, stretching from Begusarai to Nepal Terai, and restored the northern part of Tirhut, north of the Budhi Gandaki River, to the ruler of the Oiniwar dynasty, Raja Kameshwar.
 Its headquarters was situated in the village of Ukkacala (later known as Hajipur in his honor), where Ilyas had constructed a large fort and urbanised the area.
 Ilyas then thrust through the Terai plains with his army, into the Kathmandu Valley ruled by Jayaraja Deva.
 His army sacked the temple of Swayambhunath and looted Kathmandu city for three days, returning to Bengal with plentiful spoils.

-Later on during the period of the Hussain Shahi dynasty under Nasiruddin Nasrat Shah, the Sultanate pushed into the Mithila region and annexed the ruling Oiniwar dynasty in 1526 with the ruler of the Oiniwars, Laksminathasimha, being killed in battle.
+Later on during the period of the Hussain Shahi dynasty under Nasiruddin Nasrat Shah, the Sultanate pushed into the Mithila region and annexed the ruling Oiniwar dynasty in 1526, with the ruler of the Oiniwars, Laksminathasimha, being killed in battle.

 Sher Shah Suri's invasion

 Bengal was overwhelmed during the pan-Indian invasion of Sher Shah Suri and became part of the Sur Empire.
 The invasion prompted the Mughal Empire to occupy parts of Bengal.
-Both the Mughals and Bengal Sultanate were overrun by the Suri forces.
+Both the Mughals and the Bengal Sultanate were overrun by the Suri forces.
 Bengal regained its independence after Suri governors rebelled and re-established the sultanate.

 Bengal–Mughal Wars

-The first Mughal emperor Babur turned his sights on Bengal after the Battle of Panipat in 1526.
+The first Mughal emperor, Babur, turned his sights on Bengal after the Battle of Panipat in 1526.
 At the Battle of Ghaghra in 1529, Bengal reached a peace treaty with Babur.
-During the invasion of Sher Shah Suri, the second Mughal emperor Humayun occupied Gaur.
-The third Mughal emperor Akbar launched a war against Bengal at the Battle of Tukaroi in 1575.
+During the invasion of Sher Shah Suri, the second Mughal emperor, Humayun, occupied Gaur.
+The third Mughal emperor, Akbar, launched a war against Bengal at the Battle of Tukaroi in 1575.
 Akbar finally defeated the last Sultan of Bengal at the Battle of Raj Mahal in 1576.

 Vassal states

 Vassal states were a number of tributary states and protectorates on the periphery of the Bengal Sultanate under the suzerainty of the Sultan of Bengal.
 Direct control was not established over these territories for various reasons.
-Vassal states had Muslim, Hindu and Buddhist rulers.
+Vassal states had Muslim, Hindu, and Buddhist rulers.